SE226G4/hospital-erp-g4-t3-ipd-bed/docs/SRS.md

 Notification System: Generating automated alerts for the Finance module regarding discharge and stay costs.
 Reporting: Providing occupancy and vacancy rate reports for hospital management.

+## 2.2.1 System Actors
+​The system interacts with both human users and external systems.
+Based on the Use Case Diagram, the actors are defined as follows:

+​Ward Supervisor: A primary human actor responsible for overseeing ward operations.
+This user configuration allows managing bed and room data, as well as viewing real-time bed occupancy and sanitation status.

+​Bed Manager: A primary human actor responsible for front-line operational workflows.
+This user handles patient Check-In, Check-Out, and the physical assignment of beds to incoming patients based on medical criteria.

+​System (Internal Automation): An automated background actor responsible for verifying medical compatibility, enforcing ward capacity constraints, and recording all operational bed movements in the system logs.

+​Finance Module (External System): A supporting system actor that acts as the receiver for automated payment and discharge notifications triggered during the check-out workflow.

 ### 2.3 User Characteristics
 Receptionist/Admission Officer: (Medium technical expertise) Responsible for assigning beds to new patients.
 Ward Nurse: (Medium technical expertise) Responsible for updating bed cleaning status and patient transfers.